-Word of warning: there seemed to be no ATM in Chiquila and no bus station where you can pay for your tickets on card, so be sure to have enough cash on you!
+Word of warning: there seemed to be no ATM in Chiquila.
+But the ADO bus station did have a card machine so you should be able to pay for your tickets with card if needed.

-There are only three ATM’s on Holbox that dispense pesos, and these seem to run out of cash or break down fairly often.
-On the Friday of my trip, all three machines were out of action – and based on the responses from locals this seems to happen a lot.
-They were still all down the next morning, when I left, and I’m guessing they weren’t refilled until Monday.
+There are only a handful of ATM’s on Holbox that dispense pesos, and these seem to run out of cash or break down fairly often.
+On the Friday of my first trip, all three machines were out of action – and based on the responses from locals this seems to happen a lot.
+They were still all down the next morning, when I left, so I’m guessing they weren’t refilled until Monday.

 There are some other ATM’s that dispense US dollars – with a hefty $7 USD withdrawal fee – but not many places accept dollars.
-Of course, there are a couple of places that will exchange US dollars to pesos for you, but at a pretty poor rate.
+So, you’ll need to exchange the US dollars into pesos, but this is usually at a pretty poor rate.

-Tap water isn’t safe to drink in Holbox, so buy bottled water.
-Or take a Water-to-Go bottle with you, as these can instantly filter water from any source.
+Tap water isn’t safe to drink in Holbox, so you’ll have to buy bottled water.
+I recommend using a Water-to-Go bottle, as these can instantly filter water from any source.
 Readers of my blog can also bag a 15% discount using code ELUX15.

 Have you been to Isla Holbox?
 Share your own tips in the comments!